 The Age of Spiritual Machines: When Computers Exceed Human Intelligence

-There is no book that can be profound in the way that Frankl’s book is.
-But a book can change you in a different way.
+No book that can be profound in the way that Frankl’s book is, but a book can change you for other reasons.
 Before I read Kurzweil, I thought about prospects for improving humanity in terms of genetic engineering.
-But Kurzweil made me see another way to transform the species—through artificial intelligence and robotics—and with it a new vision of the future appeared.
-Yes, some of Kurzweil’s prediction may not come true, the future is hard to predict.
-But the broad outlines of his vision are already coming true.
+But Kurzweil made me see another way to transform the species—through artificial intelligence and robotics—and with it a new vision of the future appeared to me.
+Yes, some of Kurzweil’s specific prediction may not come true, but the broad outlines of his vision are already coming true.

 So will the Universe end in a big crunch, or in an infinite expansion of dead stars, or in some other manner?
 In my view, the primary issue is not the mass of the Universe, or the possible existence of antigravity, or of Einstein’s so-called cosmological constant.
 Rather, the fate of the Universe is a decision yet to be made, one which we will intelligently consider when the time is right.5

-I have written an entire book, The Meaning of Life: Religious, Philosophical, Transhumanist, and Scientific Perspectives, one of whose central themes is that life can only have full meaning if it persists indefinitely.
+I have written a book, The Meaning of Life: Religious, Philosophical, Transhumanist, and Scientific Perspectives, one of whose central themes is that life can only have full meaning if it persists indefinitely.
 Kurzweil was the first to suggest to me how this was scientifically possible.

 1. Edward O. Wilson, On Human Nature (Cambridge: Harvard University Press, 1979) 1-2.